JEFF JACKSON | Duration: 34 minutes

 IN THIS EPISODE

-- Jeff explains why he calls his website 'Death of Literature.'
+Jeff explains why he calls his website 'Death of Literature' and what makes fiction ‘literary.’

-- He discusses why he chose the title Mira Corpora for the title of his first novel.
+He discusses why he chose the title Mira Corpora for the title of his first novel and what helps him stretch imagination.

-- He talks about two characters in Mira Corpora - one that bears his name and the other that is quite disturbing.
+He talks about two characters in Mira Corpora; one that bears his name and the other who is quite disturbing.

-- Jeff reflects on a blurb by Don Delillo about Jeff's novel and how it led Jeff to walk around the block.
+Jeff reflects on a blurb by Don Delillo that led to a walk around the block.

-- He discusses why he is drawn to writing coming-of-age stories.
+He discusses ‘writing as incantation’ and why he is drawn to writing coming-of-age stories.

-- Jeff summarizes his second novel Novi Sad and the value of hypnogogic time.
+Jeff summarizes his second novel Novi Sad and the value of hypnagogic time.

 We invite your posts on our Facebook page.